2017–18 Cornell Big Red women's ice hockey season

-The Cornell Big Red represent Cornell University in ECAC women's ice hockey during the 2017–18 NCAA Division I women's ice hockey season.
+The Cornell Big Red represented Cornell University in ECAC women's ice hockey during the 2017–18 NCAA Division I women's ice hockey season.

-In the offseason, Cornell hired Dean Jackson as an assistant coach, who had led nearby Elmira College to a Division III National Championship in 2013, and had most recently been interim head coach for Penn State.
+In the offseason, Cornell hired Dean Jackson as an assistant coach, who had led nearby Elmira College to a Division III national championship in 2013, and had most recently been interim head coach for Penn State.

 Canadian Cornell skaters were well represented in international play over the spring and summer.
 During the IIHF World Championships in Plymouth, Michigan, four Big Red alumni, Laura Fortino (2013), Lauriane Rougeau (2013), Brianne Jenner (2015) and Rebecca Johnston (2012), skated for the silver-medal Canadians.
-In May, Team Canada named 28 players to the Centralization Roster, including 5 alumni, Fortino, Rogeau, Jenner, Johnston, and Jillian Saulnier (2015), and one current player, Micah Hart.
-23 of the 28 will be named to the roster for the 2018 Olympics.
+In May, Team Canada named 28 players to the centralization roster, including five alumni: Fortino, Rogeau, Jenner, Johnston and Jillian Saulnier (2015), and one current player, Micah Hart.
+Twenty-three of the 28 will be named to the roster for the 2018 Olympics.

 Following a 2017 NCAA Tournament appearance, the Big Red began the season ranked seventh in both national polls.